Sokkuri/Phantom-Client/README.md

 **Currently not stable and under heavy development!**

-The web client for the rewrite of the anime community site from PlayPerium.eu.
+The web client for the anime community platform of Sokkuri.eu.

 ## Setup
 **Before you can execute this command, you must have Node.js installed!**